DeepAakash/cooee-assignment1-api/README.md

 - Backend validation ensures data integrity and prevents unauthorized access.

+## Deployment
+The application is hosted using Vercel.
+You can visit the deployed version at Cooee Project-1.

 ## Future Scope

 - Implementation of update and delete features on the table